Camera and Drone Insurance: Worldwide Protection for Your Equipment

 Damage caused by weather conditions such as storms.

-Loss due to a so-called "fly-away".
+Loss due to a so-called „Fly-Away“.

 Theft and vandalism (depending on the policy).

-While liability insurance is a legal standard, hull insurance protects your own investment, often over 1,500 euros.
-Without hull coverage, you are left with the full costs after an accident caused by your own error.
+While liability is the legal standard, comprehensive cover protects your own investment, often worth over €1,500.
+Without comprehensive cover, after an accident caused by your own fault you are left to bear the full cost.

-EU Drone Regulation: Legal Obligations for Pilots
+EU Drone Regulation: Legal obligations for pilots

-Imagine your camera equipment worth 4,000 euros is stolen from your rental car in Mexico.
-A standard travel luggage insurance often limits the reimbursement for electronics to 500 euros.
-A good camera insurance, on the other hand, covers the replacement value.
-There are three crucial steps for a smooth procedure:
+Imagine your camera equipment worth €4,000 being stolen from your hire car in Mexico.
+A standard travel baggage insurance policy often limits reimbursement for electronics to €500.
+A good camera insurance policy, on the other hand, covers the replacement value.
+Three steps are crucial for a smooth claims process:

 Report the theft to the local police immediately and obtain a report.

-Contact your insurance's 24-hour claims service immediately.
+Contact your insurer’s 24-hour claims service straight away.

 More useful links